sangeethg944/tweets_to_DB/README.md

   - Aquire Data: you must aquire your data from an external source (API).
   - Organize and Save this data into a SQL Database.
   - Visualize the data with tableau.

-### Personal comment
-This task is still in progress.